mcesbrondarnaud/ada-course-website/contents/chapter2.md

 He pauses, then adds, *“Informative and Politics clearly stand out here.
 They behave like structural bullies in the system.”*

 Lisa frowns. *“Then we need to be careful.”*
 *“Maybe,”* he replies. *“Their strong ideological divisions also mean they spend a lot of energy fighting among themselves.
-If we’re lucky, they’ll stay busy tearing each other apart.”*
+If we’re lucky, they’ll stay busy tearing each other apart.”*<br><br><br>

 ### What We Learn